Consider the continuous-time complex one-pole resonator with -plane transfer function

 Since a dB attenuation is the same thing as a power scaling by , the 3-dB bandwidth is also called the half-power bandwidth.

 where is the sampling period.
-This mapping follows directly from sampling the Laplace transform to obtain the z transform.
+This mapping follows directly from sampling the time axis in the Laplace transform to obtain the z transform.
 It is also called the impulse invariant transformation [68, pp. 216-219], and for digital poles it is the same as the matched z transformation [68, pp. 224-226].
 Applying the matched z transformation to the pole in the plane gives the digital pole

 from which we identify

 and the relation between pole radius and analog 3-dB bandwidth (in Hz) is now shown.
 Since the mapping becomes exact as , we have that is also the 3-dB bandwidth of the digital resonator in the limit as the sampling rate approaches infinity.
 In practice, it is a good approximate relation whenever the digital pole is close to the unit circle ( ).